 - Has the best thermal performance

 - Is amazing for extending the growing season and spring seedlings starting

-- Offers great possibilities for combining growing food with other activities such as raising animals or just an hang out place.
+- Offers great possibilities for combining growing food with other activities such as education, a kitchen for produce processing, or just a hang-out place.

 - Expensive to build

-- Has limited light in the summer, especially notable in northern hemisphere.
+- Has limited sunlight in the summer, especially notable in the northern hemisphere.
 Speaking from our experience with the Garage Greenhouse, it is great for growing in spring and fall, not so much for summer and winter.